State Legislative Issues

 Delaware - Rep. Paul Baumbach once again proposed a bill to end the patient's life prematurely HB 60 in 2017.
 This bill carries over in 2018.

 Hawaii - Five bills were introduced to legalize assisted suicide in January 2017.
-SB 1129 using the term, "medical aid in dying," which is a euphemism for physician-assisted suicide allows nurses to assess capacity and prescribe lethal medication.
-All bills carry over to 2018.
+All bills carried over to 2018.
 In addition, two new bills HB2218 and SB2727 were introduced in 2018.
+In April 2018, Governor David Ige signed HB2739 which legalizes physician-assisted suicide.
+The law takes effect January 1, 2019.

 Iowa - Two bills to legalize assisted suicide were introduced in February of 2017, House File 299 which was referred to the Judiciary Committee and Senate File 215 which was referred to Human Services.
-They carry over into 2018.
+They carry over into 2018 and no action was taken.

 Kansas - HB 2120 was filed in 2017 and has been referred to the Commitee on Health and Human Services.

 Maine - In 2017, LD347, (SP113) was filed and referred to the Committee on Health and Human Services.
-The Maine bill to legalize assisted suicide was defeated in the Senate on June 15, 2015.
+A petition campaign for a 2018 ballot initiative failed.

 Maryland - In 2017, HB0370 Richard E. Israel and Roger “Pip” Moyer End-of-Life Option Act was introduced again and sits in the House Health and Government Operations Committee.
 The author of the Senate bill SB354 withdrew the bill, but the House bill is still active.